3dgen/cppwasm-book/en/ch2-c-js/ch2-07-ccall-cwrap.md

 	var result = Module._add(13, 42);
 ```

 The advantage of `ccall` is that you can use the string /`Uint8Array`/`Int8Array` as parameters.
-For example, the C function is as follows:
+For example, a C function as follows:

 ```c
 //ccall_wrap.cc